mechmotum/baby-vibration/README.rst

 - ``urbanarrow``: Urban Arrow cargo electric bicycle
 - ``yoyo``: Stokke BABYZEN YOYO 0+ stroller

-The shimmers are set to +/- 16 g and +/- 2000 deg/s.
-The values are recorded to 16 bit floating point precision other than the time stamp which is a 16 bit integer.
-The Shimmers are placed in the base station and their clocks are synchronized with each other.
+The Shimmer IMUs are set to +/- 16 g and +/- 2000 deg/s.
+The values are
+recorded to 16 bit floating point precision other than the time stamp which is a 16 bit integer.
+The IMUs are placed in the base station and their clocks are synchronized with each other.
 This means we assume that the time stamp values represents the same real time value in each shimmer.
 The following column order is consistent among the files.